lionelfloriani/covid19-trade/README.md

 ## Overview
 This is a command-line tool that analyzes the impact of Covid19 on trade as of July 2021.
-The tool reads data from a TXT file and generates reports based on user input.
+The tool reads data from a .txt file and generates reports based on user input.

 ## Usage
 - Clone this repository.